-The explicit prohibition of the Encrypt keyword has the implicit effect of disallowing encryption and passwordprotected access permissions.
+NOTE 2 The explicit prohibition of the Encrypt keyword has the implicit effect of disallowing encryption and password-protected access permissions.

-6.1.4 Cross-reference table
+6.1.4 Cross reference table

-The xref keyword and the cross-reference subsection header shall be separated by a single EOL marker.
+The xref keyword and the cross reference subsection header shall be separated by a single EOL marker.

-Any indirect object whose offset is not referenced in any cross-reference table, nor in any cross-reference stream, shall be exempt from all requirements of this part of ISO 19005 and may be ignored by a conforming reader.
-If a conforming reader does not ignore such indirect objects, they shall never influence the way content is rendered.
+Any indirect object whose offset is not referenced in any cross reference table nor in any cross-reference stream shall be exempt from all requirements of this part of ISO 19005 and may be ignored by a conforming reader.
+If a conforming reader chooses not to ignore such indirect objects, they shall never influence the way content is rendered.